KeepsakeAutomation/Functional-modules-for-Laser-Cutting-Nesting-/README.md

 ### __3. Nesting of Shapes:__
 > i) The shapes get automatically nested once we provide the coordinates of the shapes which are entered.
 More about the nesting is available below in the form of a flowchart.
-> ii) Nesting is inspired from the following approaches:
+> ii) Nesting is a combination of the following approaches:
 a) Bottom-Left approach b) DJD Heuristic approach

 __Here are the images of nested shapes:__